yebrai/Infectnation/README.md

 ## Description

-Kraken-Brigade is a game where the player has to move ships horizontally and shoot up incoming tentacles that appear from the top of the screen and move to the bottom.
-The game ends when four tentacles get stacked in front of the fort wall.
-After that, a score is calculated based on tentacle destroyed and the amount of time the game lasted.

 Infectnation es un juego donde la mision es moverte horizontalmente y lanzar disparos para matar a los zombies y que estos no pasen a la zona de exclusion. la meta es conseguir aguantar el maximo tiempo conteniendo a los zombies.

 ## MVP (DOM - CANVAS)